-Be Aware Early Help Current Issues of the latest developments in Early intervention is the The School is required to look out for the kinds of issues which give Safeguarding best way to deal with issues and pre-empt them from turning into bigger problems.
-Senior pupils should know rise to Safeguarding concerns.
-These include: Child-on-child abuse incl. (cyber)bullying, physical or sexual abuse/ harassment, initiation type violence/rituals Mental health issues Youth produced sexual imagery/nudes and semi nudes about the importance of accessing Early Help (images and/or videos) and refer concerns to Child sexual exploitation Hsms or a member of the Safeguarding Team for Radicalisation/extremism Domestic abuse, teenage relationship abuse, serious violence advice.
-FGM/forced marriage/'so-called' honour-based violence Children missing education/private fostering Children missing education/private fostering Be Alert Categories of Significant Harm Possible Indicators of Abuse to possible Safeguarding Any cases of significant harm should Changes in normal behaviour/attitude Concerns be reported to a member of the Safeguarding Team.
-Significant harm Social withdrawal Restlessness and aimlessness includes: Sleeping and eating disturbance Neglect Unexplained change in work ethos Physical Abuse Recurrent stomach/headaches Sexual Abuse Any unexplained bruising Emotional Abuse Self-harming Remember your training Receiving a Disclosure from a Pupil • Do not promise confidentiality Explain that the disclosure will only be shared with those who are necessary Listen carefully, reflecting back, using the child's language Be non-judgmental and clear about what the next steps will be Do not ask leading questions: prompt only where necessary with open questions You may ask a child if they have been harmed and what the nature of that harm was Make notes asap quoting the child's words as far as possible • Do not include your personal opinion, investigate or tell the person about whom the child has complained Refer to a member of Safeguarding Team on the same day • You may consider discussing concerns with a member of Staff and may make any report through them
+and refer concerns to Hsms or a member of the Safeguarding Team for advice.
+Child sexual exploitation Radicalisation/extremism Domestic abuse, teenage relationship abuse, serious violence FGM/forced marriage/'so-called' honour-based violence Children missing education/private fostering Be Alert to possible Safeguarding Concerns Categories of Significant Harm Any cases of significant harm should be reported to a member of the Safeguarding Team.
+Significant harm includes: Neglect Physical Abuse Sexual Abuse Emotional Abuse Possible Indicators of Abuse Changes in normal behaviour/attitude Social withdrawal Restlessness and aimlessness Sleeping and eating disturbance Unexplained change in work ethos Recurrent stomach/headaches Any unexplained bruising Self-harming your training

+Receiving a Disclosure from a Pupil

+- · Do not promise confidentiality - Explain that the disclosure will only be shared with those who are necessary - .
+Listen carefully, reflecting back, using the child's language - .
+Be non-judgmental and clear about what the next steps will be - .
+Do not ask leading questions: prompt only where necessary with open questions - .
+You may ask a child if they have been harmed and what the nature of that harm was - .
+Make notes asap quoting the child's words as far as possible - .
+Do not include your personal opinion, investigate or tell the person about whom the child has complained - Refer to a member of Safeguarding Team on the same day - .
+You may consider discussing concerns with a member of Staff and may make any report through them